HOW TO SET UP A WORDPRESS BLOG USING BLUEHOST IN 5 EASY STEPS

 - WP Supercache – A caching plugin that helps your site load faster.

 - Yoast SEO – Yoast WordPress SEO is the most complete SEO plugin available for WordPress.
 It offers everything you need to optimize your site.

 Once you have a clear idea of what you want to write about (and you are sure you can do this), it is time to start thinking about the presentation of your words, not just the words themselves.

 Unless you are a skilled designer, I don’t recommend doing this all by yourself.
 Instead, you can find ready-made themes for WordPress for less than $50, or hire someone to create a custom theme for as little as $500.
-I’ve been really impressed by the crowdsourcing options at 99designs!
+I’ve been really impressed by the crowdsourcing options at 316 Restored!

 Once you’ve been writing for a while and are also happy with your presentation, it is time to start growing your audience and earning an income.